-To help students understand the dynamics of the relationship between God and Israel, have them read Exodus 19:3-8.
+To help students understand the dynamics of the relationship between God and Israel, have them read Exodus 19:3-8 from their Bibles or Bible apps.
 Instruct them to look for the following as they read:

-- Mark any reference to Israel (including pronouns like "you") with a Star of David X. - Underline any expectations that God has for the nation (look for "if you" statements). - Circle (or draw a rainbow over) any promises that God makes.
+- Note any reference to Israel (including pronouns like "you") with a Star of David \(\). - Find any expectations that God has for the nation (look for "if you" statements). - Circle (or draw a rainbow over) any promises that God makes.

 After students have read the Scripture passage instruct them to list on their journal pages what they found, organizing the information into two parts, the first being God's expectations for Israel, the second being God's promise to Israel if they are faithful.
-As students are working on this step, take the opportunity to draw a diagram similar to the one below on your whiteboard or paper (without the answers; you'll be filling those in with your group).
+As students are working on this step, take the opportunity to draw a diagram similar to the one below on your sketchpad or paper (without the answers; you'll be filling those in with your group).